Lumi-supercomputer/LUMI-AI-example/docs/file_formats.md

 ### Running PyTorch
 Similar to HDF5, we require a custom built `dataset` for the LMDB file format in order to efficiently load the data into PyTorch through the `DataLoader` framework.
 This can likewise be created using the `lmdb` Python library as illustrated [here](https://github.com/Lumi-supercomputer/LUMI-AI-example/blob/95444cb13eec48f6eb78d62f73449d859d0e8414/scripts/lmdb/lmdb_dataset.py#L10).
 The `dataset` is more complicated since we now  need to encode the data to binary ourselves.

-The LMDB format has more possible performance optimization options available...

 ## Performance
 ### Synthetic Benchmark
 In the synthetic benchmark, we measure how quickly samples can be loaded into Python using the PyTorch `DataLoader` for the various different file formats.
 The loop time is measured for both the tiny and large ImageNet a number of times.
 Here we report the measured average and standard deviation.